Arson-Club/Impulse/docs/README.md

 ```

 ### Step 4: Connect

 Simply start your velocity proxy and connect to it from your Minecraft client.
-If you run into issues check our [documentation](https://arson.club/impulse/getting-started.html) or open an issue!
+If you run into issues check
+our [documentation](https://arson.club/impulse/getting-started.html) or open an issue!

 ## Key Features

+Impulse has many features to make managing your servers easy!
+Some highlights include:

+* Dynamic server creation and destruction - only run servers when your players are connected
+* Automatic hot reload of configuration - update how impulse runs a server automatically, without a reload command!
+* Unmanaged server support - plays nice with any static servers you have configured in Velocity
+* Custom events - broadcasts custom events that allow you to extend Impulse's functionality
+* Third party Broker support - Implement your own Broker or use someone else's to manage your servers
+* FOSS - Impulse is commited to being free and open source always

+## Documentation

+For more detailed information on how to use Impulse, see our [documentation](https://arson.club/impulse/).
+For API documentation, see out [KDocs](https://arson.club/impulse/kdocs/).

 ### Configuration Hot Reload and Reconciliation

 Impulse supports hot reloading of its configuration.
 This even extends to the server configurations!

 When a config change is detected a custom `ConfigReloadEvent` is fired that you can listen for in your own plugins.
 This
 allows you to inject your own logic into the reload process from your plugins.
-You can even create "virtual" servers this
+You can even create "virtual" servers
+this
 way that do not exist in the config file.

-If a server's configuration is changed, Impulse will attempt to reconcile the running server to match the new configuration.
+If a server's configuration is changed, Impulse will attempt to reconcile the running server to match the new
+configuration.
-The exact behaviour of this is broker specific, but in general it will involve stopping the server, applying the new configuration,
+The exact behaviour of this is broker specific, but in general it will involve stopping the server, applying the new
+configuration,
 and restarting automatically.
-You can control this behavior with the `forceServerReconciliation` and `reconciliationGracePeriod`
+You can control this behavior with the `forceServerReconciliation` and
+`reconciliationGracePeriod`
 If `forceServerReconciliation` is set to `true` Impulse will immediately trigger a server reconciliation.
-If set to `false`
+If set to
+`false`
-Impulse will only reconcile the server when it naturally restarts, such as after all players leave and the `inactiveTimeout`
+Impulse will only reconcile the server when it naturally restarts, such as after all players leave and the
+`inactiveTimeout`
 is reached.
 If the reconciliation requires a server restart, the `reconciliationGracePeriod` is the amount of time in
 seconds the Impulse will give players to finish up before the server is stopped.
 During this time a configurable message
 will be displayed to all connected clients.

-### Unmanaged Servers
-Impulse plays nice with unmanaged servers.
-If there is no config block for a server in the `config.yaml` Impulse will
-ignore if.
-This allows you to have a mix of managed and unmanaged servers on your proxy.
-If you ever do want to move an
-unmanaged server over, simply add the config block and Impulse will adopt it without any downtime.

-### Custom Events
-Impulse fires a few custom events that you can listen for in your own plugins.

-#### `ConfigReloadEvent`
-This is fired whenever Impulse reloads its configuration.
-You can listen for this event to inject your own logic into the
-resulting configuration.

-## Brokers
-Impulse uses the concept of "brokers" to manage connections to technologies that can run Minecraft servers.
-How exactly a
-server is created, started, stopped, destroyed, and reconciled is up to the broker's implementation.
-Currently, Impulse
-only supports a Docker broker, but more are already planned.

 ### Docker Broker

 This broker connects directly to a Docker daemon.
 It handles most of the complex start/stop logic internally.
 Docker is
 relatively easy to set up, while still allowing advanced deployments and architectures.
 This is the "default" broker.

-During reconciliation, docker will not automatically restart the server if resources are removed, such as volumes or ports.
+During reconciliation, docker will not automatically restart the server if resources are removed, such as volumes or
+ports.
 These should be removed on the next restart.

 The docker broker is capable of connecting to a remote docker daemon.
 This is useful for advanced setups where you want
 to run the servers on a different machine.
 You can find instructions on how to set up a remote docker daemon
 [here](https://docs.docker.com/engine/daemon/remote-access/).

-### [WIP] Kubernetes Broker
-Kubernetes is an advanced orchestration platform for running containerized applications.
-This is for advanced and large
-scale deployments.
-This broker is still a work in progress and not yet available.

-## Planned Features
-These are upcoming features that are planned for future releases.
-They are not guaranteed and may change.
-- [ ] Kubernetes Broker for advanced deployments
-- [ ] JAR Broker for very simple deployments
-- [ ] Metrics and monitoring endpoints
-- [ ] More configurable client messaging
-- [x] ~Refactor Brokers into Addon modules~

 ## Getting Help

-If you require help with Impulse, feel free to open an issue with the `support` tag.
+If you require help with Impulse, feel free to open an issue!
 I will do my best to respond.

 ## Contributing

 All contributions are welcome!
+For more specific instructions see our [contributing]() documentation.
+For specifics on adding creating your own broker to integrate with another server platform see [our guide]().

 If you have a feature you would like to see, or a bug you would like to fix, feel free to
 open a pull request.
 If you think it is going to be a large change, feel free to open an issue or a discussion first for
 feedback.

----